cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/troubleshooting_faq.md

 ## We have a stuck deployment with a starting or canceling state

-Sometimes you will have deployments you can't delete via the UI / CLI / API.
+Sometimes you will have deployments you can't delete via the UI/ CLI /API.
 These simple instructions will help you remove these.

 First, make sure to cancel the stuck execution: